-HVAC Coils Repair / Replacement
+HVAC Coils: Repair & Replacement

 What are Evaporator Coils?

 Evaporator coils are inside the indoor AC unit.
 The blower wheel or blower fan blows air over the evaporator coil, which in turn absorbs the heat from the air.
-This heat is transferred from the coil to the refrigerant and gets run to your outside AC unit to disperse the heat.
-The transfer of heat to the evaporator coil also causes water vapor in the air to condensate, providing a dehumidifying effect.
+This heat is transferred to the refrigerant and gets run to your outside AC unit to disperse the heat.
+The transfer of heat to the evaporator also causes water vapor in the air to condensate, providing a dehumidifying effect.
 Keeping the evaporator coil clean is important!
 When an evaporator coil is dirty, it leads to the following:

 -Your energy bills are abnormally high, a dirty evaporator coil causes the system to work more often as it can no longer transfer heat efficiently.